ffund/intro-ml-tss21/slides/6-knn.md

 But until now, we had to "know" how to add flexibility - for example, by adding interaction terms or other basis functions.

 A way to get more flexible models is with a **non-parametric** approach, where we don't a priori impose the functional form or a fixed number of parameters that the model should learn.

-**Note**: "parametric" and "non-parametric" are not precisely defined terms, but this is how they are often understood.

 :::